Abigail Scott Duniway: Personal life

 Duniway was born near Groveland, Illinois, to John Tucker Scott and Anne Roelofson Scott.
 Of the nine children in her family who survived infancy, she was the second.
 She grew up on the family farm and attended a local school intermittently.
 In March 1852, against the wishes of Anne Scott, who had concerns about her health, John organized a party of 30 people and 5 ox-drawn wagons to emigrate to Oregon, 2400 mi away by trail.
 Anne died of cholera near Fort Laramie, on the Oregon Trail, in June, and Willie, age 3, the youngest child in the family, died in August along the Burnt River in Oregon.
 In October, the emigrants reached their destination, Lafayette, in the Willamette Valley.
 After teaching school in Eola in early 1853, Abigail Scott Duniway married Benjamin Charles Duniway, a farmer from Illinois, on August 1.
 They had six children: Clara Belle (b.
 1854), Willis Scott (1856), Hubert (1859), Wilkie Collins (1861), Clyde Augustus (1866), and Ralph Roelofson (1869).

 The Duniways farmed in Clackamas County until 1857, when they moved to a farm near Lafayette.
 They lost this second farm after a friend defaulted on a note Benjamin had endorsed.
 Soon afterward, Benjamin was permanently disabled in an accident involving a runaway team, and Abigail had to support the family.
 At first, she opened and ran a small boarding school in Lafayette.
 In 1866, she moved to Albany where she taught in a private school for a year, then opened a millinery and notions shop, which she ran for five years.
-Angered by stories of injustice and mistreatment relayed to her by married patrons of her shop, and encouraged by Benjamin, she moved to Portland in 1871 to found The New Northwest, a weekly newspaper devoted to women's rights, including suffrage.
-She published the first issue on May 5, 1871, and continued The New Northwest for 16 years.